1. The Kenyir Wildlife Corridor Project

 Lead Researcher: Sheema

-Project description: This preliminary project is still in its infancy pending further funding.
-It aims to investigate whether declines or extinctions of Malaysian fruit bats have any consequences for ecosystems and economies.
-We know that fruit bats such as flying foxes provide important ecosystem services through pollination and seed dispersal.
-However, not enough research has been conducted on this aspect, and we need to start identifying and quantifying their specific benefits to humans.
+Project description: We know that fruit bats such as flying foxes provide important ecosystem services through pollination and seed dispersal.
+However, not enough research has been conducted on this, and we need to start identifying and quantifying their specific benefits to humans.
 We also need to start investigating claims that flying foxes and other fruit bats cause economic losses by feeding on fruit in orchards.
 This is particularly urgent as flying foxes are under severe threat in this country due to hunting (for food and medicine) and extermination (as pests, especially in agriculture), and still do not have total legal protection.
 See here for further information on these issues and how Rimba has been involved.

 Lead Researcher: Liew